BlueWitherer/AboutBlacky/README.md

-# AboutBlacky
+# Blacky
-This repository is about Blacky - and how it is usable.
+Here you can find information about Blacky, how it works, rules, etc.